Kingxukai/linux/Documentation/arch/xtensa/atomctl.rst

    configure this register to not use RCW.

-Developers might find using RCW in Bypass mode convenient when testing with the cache being bypassed; for example studying cache alias problems.
+Developers might find using RCW in Bypass mode convenient when testing with the woke cache being bypassed; for example studying cache alias problems.

 See Section 4.3.12.4 of ISA; Bits::